mrbusche/backseatfan.com/_posts/2010-04-07-desean-jackson-it-was-time-for-change-on-mcnabb-trade.md

   <blockquote>
     <p>
-      &#8220;My first thought was &#8212; not to say, &#8220;About time&#8221; &#8212; but just sitting around with just the rumors &#8230; it was just kind of tough for the team.
+      "My first thought was - not to say, "About time" - but just sitting around with just the rumors ? it was just kind of tough for the team.
 Not knowing who was going to be here and who was going to stay.
-It's almost kind of a relief to know what we have here and just to go forward.&#8221;
+It's almost kind of a relief to know what we have here and just to go forward."
     </p>
   </blockquote>